ejgallego/coq-serapi/README.md

 SerAPI is a proof of concept and thus very unstable.
 It is meant to gather further feedback from coq IDE users and developers, comments are very welcome!

+### Building

+Building is work in progress, OPAM and coq are required.

+1. Install the needed packages:
+   `$ opam install ocamlfind ppx_import sexplib ppx_sexp_conv`

+2. Download and compile coq-trunk.
+In the coq sources you can do:
+   `$ ./configure -local && make -j $NJOBS

+3. Edit our `myocamlbuild.ml` to add the location of Coq sources and Opam installation, then.
+   `$ make`
+   Should do the rest.

+### Documentation

+Look into the [interface file](sertop/sertop_protocol.mli) for more details about the protocol itself.
+Ocaml type definitions are serialized in a straightforward manner so it should be easy to figure it out.

 ### Quick demo

 Using `rlwrap` is highly recommended: